Kulnimskiy/Costing/project/README.md

 initial tasks for the profile page:
 - save the data in a new table "companies" with the corresponding keys.
 Foreign key is inn!
-- - create a model
+- - create a model (Done)
-- - remake all the instances
+- - remake all the instances (Done)
-- - create a function to save the data
+- - create a function to save the data (Done)
-- if the data in the table hasn't been refreshed for a week or if there are no data, reload them.
+- if the data in the table hasn't been refreshed for a set period of time or if there are no data, reload them.
+(Done)
-- if the field in his profile is empty, let the user add the info oneself
+- if the field in HIS profile is empty, let the user add the info oneself or change it.
+- If he wants to add the info about his competitors, he can change only fields with NONE in it
 - you need a simple profile to see that the info about the logged user is correctly shown (Done)
 - load up additional info about the user using a web scraper (Done)